Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Rapid Literature Review

 \item \textbf{Path Metrics} explanations connect interacted and recommended items through attributes, forming a path between a user's historical items and recommended items in the same way as in Figure \ref{fig:graph}.
-Originally proposed in \cite{balloccu2022post}, path explanations measure two key elements: (a) interacted items and (b) item attributes, using three main metrics.
-For attributes, popularity and diversity across explanations are measured.
-For items, the measurement is based on their recency.
+Originally proposed in \cite{balloccu2022post}, path explanations measure two key elements: (a) interacted items and (b) item attributes (attributes), using three main metrics.
+For attributes, popularity and diversity across explanations were measured.
+For the interacted items, the measurement was based on recency.
 The main hypotheses for path metrics are that explanations should connect recently interacted items with recommended items, and attributes should be popular yet diverse across different explanations.
-Path explanations are common in content-type explanations using \ac{KG};\looseness=-1
+Path explanations are common among content-type explanations that use graphs or \ac{KG}.
+For example, in \cite{ZANON2022109333}, a reordering approach was proposed based on the best explanation considering weighted paths between the items with which the user interacted and those recommended.
+The weights of the paths were measured according to a \ac{TF-IDF} of \ac{KG} attributes;\looseness=-1\looseness=-1